Hidden-Histories/Public-Resources/administration/SetupArtistArpoiseDirectory.md

 https://github.com/ARPOISE/ARpoise/blob/master/documentation/CreatingAssetBundles.md

 .
-## Original porPOIse Documentation: to set up your own porPOIse service
+## Original porPOIse Documentation

+### Only needed if you set up your own porPOIse service

 The **porPOIse Back End user interface** is an open source project originally developed in 2009 by Jens de Smit for use with the AR platform LAYAR.
 Layar is now defunct, but porPOIse continues to work well.